basiliscos/cpp-rotor/README.md

 ## Changelog

 ### 0.09 (03-Oct-2020)
+- the dedicated article with the highlights will be published soon
 - [improvement] rewritten whole documentation
 - [improvement/breaking] plugin system where introduced for actors instead of behaviors